Loading Events

 1:30 P.M. – Session 1: What We Have Accomplished

-Choose among five simultaneous sessions happening around the Exploratorium:
+Choose among simultaneous sessions happening around the Exploratorium:

 Nature-based solutions hold enormous promise for building climate resilience, but how do they take root in dense, urban environments like San Francisco?
 This panel brings together experts to explore the challenges and opportunities of designing, permitting, and implementing green infrastructure and ecological adaptation strategies in the built environment.
 Drawing from real-world examples across the Bay Area — including innovative pilots like the Living Seawall project — panelists will share lessons learned, emerging best practices, and what it takes to engineer with nature in cities where space is limited but the need for resilience is urgent.
 With

 Equitable climate adaptation starts with inclusive, community-driven processes—but meaningful engagement doesn’t happen by accident.
 This session explores how local governments and community-based organizations are working together to build the capacity of frontline communities to shape adaptation planning.
-Through case studies and conversation, speakers will highlight strategies that go beyond outreach to foster leadership, deepen trust, and ensure that adaptation efforts reflect local priorities.
+Through case studies, conversation, and interactive activities, participants will learn strategies that go beyond outreach to foster leadership, deepen trust, and ensure that adaptation efforts reflect local priorities.
 Join us to learn how investing in community capacity today leads to more just, effective, and lasting climate solutions tomorrow.
-With
+With:

-Permitting can be one of the biggest bottlenecks to getting adaptation projects off the ground — especially those that span jurisdictions, involve nature-based solutions, or sit at the edge of land and water.
+Permitting can be challenging for adaptation projects, especially those that span jurisdictions, involve nature-based solutions, or sit at the edge of land and water.
 This session dives into efforts to streamline permitting for sea level rise and climate resilience projects, featuring examples of cross-agency coordination, regulatory innovation, and lessons learned from pilot initiatives.
-Panelists will explore how agencies, advocates, and practitioners are working together to accelerate timelines without sacrificing environmental protections, and what’s needed to move from project-by-project workarounds to systemic reform.
-With
+With:

 As climate impacts accelerate, public understanding of sea level rise (SLR) is more urgent than ever.
 This session celebrates a key milestone: the upcoming adoption of a formal SLR education program by the San Francisco Bay Conservation and Development Commission (BCDC) as part of the Bay Plan and Special Area Plan—an effort catalyzed in collaboration with the Exploratorium.
 We’ll explore how this moment can serve as a launchpad to elevate SLR education across the region.